 - In Al-Rabiah, apartment prices were also stable at an average of JOD 1,100 (US$ 1,552) per sq. m.

 - In Der Ghabar, the average apartment price was also unchanged at JOD 1,200 (US$ 1,693) per sq. m.

 "There is a lot of negativity in the air as the prices are becoming higher and higher for a normal citizen to buy instead of renting and this is creating a big problem for many," says Amman property agent Fayez Hannan.
 Real estate transaction volumes fell by 14% in 2017, according to the Department of Land and Survey (DLS).

-Loans to the construction industry have been rising.
-In March 2017, the total amount of credit to construction surged 16% to JOD6.15 billion (US$8.66 billion) over the same period last year, according to the Central Bank of Jordan.
+One factor that limits Jordanians buying homes is high mortgage rates.
+Arab Bank, Jordan´s largest regional bank, charges a lending rate of 7.5% per annum.
+Yet loans to the construction industry have been rising.
+In April 2018, the total amount of credit to construction rose by 8.76% to JOD 6.74 billion (US$ 9.51 billion) over the same period last year, based on the figures from the Central Bank of Jordan.

 Foreigners are allowed to buy property in Jordan, provided Jordan and the buyer’s country of residence have a reciprocal relationship, and that the approval of the Cabinet (Council of Ministers) is obtained.
 Foreigners can only sell the property five years after acquisition.
 Most properties for rent and for sale can be found in Amman, Jordan’s capital city.

-Apartment rents in Amman rose by a moderate 3% in 2016 from a year earlier, according to Asteco.
-Quarter-on-quarter, apartments rents in the capital increased 1% in Q4 2016.
+Apartment rents in Amman increased by 3% during the year to Q1 2018, according to Asteco.
+On a quarterly basis, apartment rents in the capital increased by 1% in Q1 2018.

 Rental rates in Amman are rather high, due no doubt to the large number of refugees who have poured into the country.